mfunyu/Review-bot/.github/README.md

 | None     |          | Display your recent review histories        |
 | `[user]` |          | Display your review histories with the user |

-> :warning: nickname of each users in the server must be set to 42 login name.
+> :warning: Each member on the server should set 42 login names as their server nickname

 <hr/>